Eval-Actions: Fine-Grained Execution Quality Evaluation for Robotic Manipulation: Method

 \subsection{AutoEval}

-To address the diverse granularity of the three GT labels, we establish a unified evaluation framework tailored to specific assessment objectives.
-Specifically, we employ the \textit{AutoEval-S} architecture for EG and RG tasks, while reserving the enhanced \textit{AutoEval-P} variant for the more complex CoT-based action quality assessment.
+AutoEval is a unified VLM-based evaluator with two variants for the annotation protocols in Eval-Actions.
+AutoEval-S performs structured prediction under the EG and RG protocols, while AutoEval-P generates CoT diagnostic explanations.
+Both variants use RGB temporal evidence and a compact kinematic summary constructed from robot joint states.

-\textbf{Task Formulation.} For a given manipulation episode of temporal length $T$, the visual input is discretized into a sequence of $N$ keyframes $\mathcal{F} = \{f_i\}_{i=1}^N, N \leq T$.
-To bridge the gap between kinematic data and semantic understanding, we formulate the action trajectory as a joint state matrix $\mathbf{Q} \in \mathbb{R}^{T \times J}$, where $J \in \{7, 14\}$ denotes the degrees of freedom.
-We derive the instantaneous angular velocity $\mathbf{v}_t$ and angular acceleration $\boldsymbol{\alpha}_t$ via discrete first-order difference operations (assuming unit time intervals):
+\textbf{Task Formulation.} For a manipulation episode with $T$ time steps, the visual input is represented by a sequence of sampled frames $\mathcal{F}=\{f_i\}_{i=1}^{N}$, where $N \leq T$.
+The robot kinematic trajectory is represented by a joint state matrix $\mathbf{Q}\in\mathbb{R}^{T\times J}$, where $J\in\{7,14\}$ denotes the degrees of freedom.
+After synchronizing the joint states to a uniform time grid, the angular velocity $\mathbf{v}_t$ and angular acceleration $\boldsymbol{\alpha}_t$ are computed using discrete differences: